mgamio/blog/_posts/2022-11-04-how-rest-client-handles-503-error..md

 We have implemented a web client that retrieves data from a thousand articles on each request.

 We need to send 50 thousand items.
 We reuse the following method to send a thousand articles every time.
 But suddenly, the external API throws an HTTP 503 status code.
-To avoid our REST client aborting the process, we catch the exception and put the error into a logger, and the program continues with the following one thousand articles.
+To avoid our [REST](https://codersite.dev/rest-api-overview/){:target="_blank"} client aborting the process, we catch the exception and put the error into a logger, and the program continues with the following one thousand articles.

 ```kotlin
 public Response getArticles(StringJoiner arrayOf1000Articles) throws Exception {